Jrenk/lsbot/README.md

 You also need the packages 'mechanize', 'lxml' and 'requests'.
 When all of the above is installed just run `python main.py` from the console.

+# Usage #

+Since the bot is not able to generate new Missions (yet), you need to have a Browser Window with the game open at all times.
+You could install a plugin which refreshes the site every 1 minute.
+Then it's guaranteed that you get new missions.
+You could easily run this setup on a Raspberry Pi.

 # Disclaimer #

 This is my first Python Project.
 The Code quality could probably be optimized on many levels.